Pineapple & Coconut Banana Bread

 Tip For Black Bananas

 Once you leave the frozen banana out to defrost too, it will mean once you come to open the skin, the banana will be pretty much mashed for you already.
-While it doesn’t look great, it is perfect for Banana Bread.
+While it doesn’t look great, (the skin will be black), it is perfect for Banana Bread.

 4. Freezes Really Well